sugaroverflow/oopPokemonJourney/presentation.md

 .contain[![evolve](assets/evolve.jpg)]

 ???
-- suddenly, your Poliwhirl is evolving -> Poliwrath - awesome!
+- our Charmeleon is evolving to a Charizard!
 - but how can we add this ability to our Pokemon classes?
 - Not all Pokemon can evolve so we can't add to the interface.
 - some evolve in different ways - stone, battle, etc and this depends on the exact Pokemon - not the type.